 Radioactive Material Usage

-The use of radioactive materials at the University of Texas Dallas requires researchers to submit a radioactive materials usage application to the University Radiation Safety Officer (RSO), Kathy White.
+The use of radioactive materials at the University of Texas Dallas requires researchers to submit a radioactive materials usage application to the Assistant Director of Lab Safety, Joan Wickersheim.
 The application and approval process, require the researcher to specify where and how the isotope will be used, stored and disposed of.
 All staff must be trained in radiation safety.
-All application materials and training requirements are to be submitted to the RSO for review and submission to the Radiation Safety Committee for approval.
+All application materials and training requirements are to be submitted for review and submission to the Radiation Safety Committee for approval.
 The application materials will then be submitted to the State of Texas Bureau of Radiation Control for final approval.

 Film Badge Dosimetry

 A film badge is used to monitor exposure when working with radioactive materials.
 Any person using or working with radioactive material may need to participate in film badge monitoring.
-Talk to your principal investigator if you think a badge is necessary, or contact Kathy White at x 2173.
+Talk to your principal investigator if you think a badge is necessary, or contact Joan Wickersheim at x 7238.

 Radioactive Waste Disposal